DinmaOtutu/dinmasspace/src/pages/posts/daily-reflections-4th-march-2021.md

 ---
 # Intentions

-1. I plan on starting little habits that hopefully becomes a part of me
+1. I plan on starting little habits that hopefully becomes a part of me.
-2. I plan to go on a new diet journey
+2. I plan to go on a new diet journey.
-3. I plan to return to work today
+3. I plan to return to work today.

 # Happenings